Work at Lawrence

 Background check/fingerprinting required.

-Applicants should send a cover letter, resume, salary requirements and a list of three (3) professional references to:
+Background check/fingerprinting required.
+Applicants should send a cover letter, resume including salary requirements and a list of three (3) professional references to:

-Submission via e-mail is required at email@example.com.The deadline for applications is Wednesday, May 16, 2018.
+Submission via e-mail is required to the following address: firstname.lastname@example.org.
+Deadline for submission is Friday, June 15, 2018.

-Lawrence School welcomes students and employees of all races, colors, religions, nationalities, sexual orientation or ethnic origins to all the rights, privileges, programs, and activities available at the school.
+Lawrence School welcomes students and staff of all races, colors, gender, sexual orientation, handicap, national or ethnic origins and religions to all the rights, privileges, programs and activities made available at the school.
+Lawrence School does not discriminate in administration of its educational or admission policies, hiring practices, tuition assistance or other school administered programs.

 Part time (Monday, Tuesday, Wednesday OR Thursdays, 3-7 p.m., OR Saturday, 9 to noon)